Omarvk/ticTacToe/src/markdown/development_manual.md

 * Git 2.14 or later
 * Java 8, other verisons will not work
 * Gradle 2.8
+* A web browser (Mozilla's Firefox is particularly recommended)

 ###Optional
 * Apache Server, this project will try to deploy build information and Documentation to a local apache server.
 This is highly reccommended.